Noah's Ark, by VARB

 Barré-Bowers Studio

-In 1926 Barré became an animator for Pat Sullivan's 'Felix the Cat' series again.
-At his studio he was involved with 'Eveready Harton in Buried Treasure' (1928), the first 'adults only' cartoon in history.
-A collection of naughty pornographic jokes, it was allegedly intended for a party to honour Winsor McCay's birthday.
-According to Disney animator Ward Kimball, it was made as a collaboration between the Barré, Max Fleischer and Paul Terry studios, who all animated certain scenes without each other's knowledge.
+In 1926, Barré became an animator for Pat Sullivan's 'Felix the Cat' series.
+At his studio, he was involved with 'Eveready Harton in Buried Treasure' (1929), the first "adults only" cartoon in history.
+A collection of naughty pornographic jokes, it was allegedly intended for a party to honor Winsor McCay's birthday.
+According to Disney animator Ward Kimball, the film was made as a collaboration between the Barré, Max Fleischer and Paul Terry studios, who all animated certain scenes without each other's knowledge.
 Among the animators who worked on the picture were George Canata, Walter Lantz, George Vernon Stallings and Rudy Zamora Sr. Other sources claim that the short was too risqué to be processed by any lab at the time, which led the footage to sink into obscurity until the 1970s.

 Final years and death

-In 1928 Barré retired from the animation industry again, this time for good.
+In 1928, Raoul Barré retired from the animation industry again, this time for good.
 He kept making paintings and political cartoons for Le Taureau under the pseudonym "É. Paulette" and started his own art school.
-In 1932 Raoul Barré died of cancer at the age of 58.
+In 1932, Raoul Barré died of cancer in Montreal at the age of 58.